+We randomly saw Lake Gairdner and the Sheep Station (where we spent the night) by intensively looking for activities between the Eyre Peninsula and Adelaide.
 No one we know had heard of Lake Gairdner before.
-We randomly found the Lake and the Sheep Station (where we spent the night) by intensively looking for activities between the Eyre Peninsula and Adelaide.
 We were so surprised by what we saw on that day.
-Lake Gairdner is amazing: we all agreed it is beautiful enough to deserve a spot on Australia’s must-see list.
+Lake Gairdner is amazing: we all agreed it is a hidden gem in Australia, beautiful enough to deserve a spot on Australia’s must-see list.
+It’s surprising no one knows about it!
+Here’s more information to help you plan your trip to this hidden gem in South Australia.

 Pildappa Rock, Australia’s second largest monolith

 Our first stops of the day were between Minnipa and the Gawler Ranges National Park at Tcharkuldu Hill and then Pildappa Rock.
-After the famous Uluru, Pildappa is the second largest monolith in Australia.
-We were allowed to climb to the top for great views of the valley and on the Gawler Ranges.
+We were allowed to climb to the top for great views of the valley and the Gawler Ranges.

 Although it made a fun stop to break the drive, I wouldn’t classify this one as a must-see.
-The comparison with Uluru stops at the facts that both rocks are big monoliths.
-Uluru’s experience was way better.
+The comparison with Uluru stops at the fact that both rocks are big monoliths.
+Uluru’s experience was way better, incomparable.
 First, it is larger, and the way it stands out from the desert is incredible.
 And above all, the Aboriginal culture experience was fantastic at Uluru.

 Organ Pipes and safari in the Gawler Ranges National Park

 We then started exploring the ochre-red Gawler Ranges National Park.
 It was mainly a great safari in the car as we were driving through the park counting Emus vs. Kangaroos.
+We always love to spot iconic Australian wildlife!
 For the first time of all my road trips in Australia, the emus won… and by far!
 Maybe the temperature (39C) was giving them an advantage?
 Unfortunately, it was way too hot for the wombats so we were not lucky enough to see one (alive).

 In the heart of spring, flowers were blooming to add nice touches of colours to the desert.
 We went out of the car to explore the Organ Pipes, a dramatic canyon of red columns.
-We actually saw two Organ Pipes sites that day as Mt Ive also have their own.
+We actually saw two Organ Pipes sites that day as Mt Ive – where we slept – also has its own.

-It was way more entertaining to drive through the Gawler Ranges National Park than taking the boring highway as we did on our first day.
+It was way more entertaining to drive through the Gawler Ranges National Park than to take the boring highway as we did on our first day of the road trip.

 As we were watching one of the best sunsets I’ve seen in my life, we were all wondering how come we could have Lake Gairdner for just the three of us.
 This place is so beautiful and unusual that it could deserve to be on the list of Australia‘s best attractions.

-Every year, they do a race on the lake with passionate fans coming from all over the world.
+Every year, they do a race on the lake with passionate fans coming from all over the world to this remote place in South Australia.
 A huge event!
 Try to avoid that time – unless you want to be part of it!

 Where is Lake Gairdner?